New Title Match Revealed for WWE Crown Jewel, Updated Card

-Undisputed WWE Tag Team Champions The Usos will defend their titles at WWE Crown Jewel.
+New WWE Women’s Tag Team Champions Asuka and Alexa Bliss will make their first title defense at WWE Crown Jewel.

-Tonight’s WWE SmackDown on FS1 opened up with Butch and Ridge Holland defeating Solo Sikoa and Sami Zayn due to an argument breaking out between Zayn and Jey Uso.
-WWE then announced Butch and Holland vs. The Usos for Crown Jewel, with the titles on the line.
+The main event of last night’s Crown Jewel go-home edition of the RAW Halloween special saw Asuka and Bliss defeat Dakota Kai and IYO SKY to capture the WWE Women’s Tag Team Titles.
+Now WWE has announced that Damage CTRL will get their rematch in the Kingdom.

-The 2022 WWE Crown Jewel Premium Live Event will take place on Saturday, November 5 from Mrsool Park in Riyadh, Saudi Arabia.
+The 2022 WWE Crown Jewel Premium Live Event will take place this Saturday, November 5 from Mrsool Park in Riyadh, Saudi Arabia.
 Below is the updated card:

 Undisputed WWE Universal Title Match